SANBI-NBA/plant-protection-level/quarto/readmes/workflow.md

 <td>Data preparation</td>
 <td>A script for processing 7-class land cover data used in ecological
-condition assessments to a 2-class (natural/not natural) version for use in the plant Protection Level assessment.</td>
+condition assessments to a 2-class (natural/not natural) version for use in the plant protection level assessment.</td>
 <td><ul>
 <li><p>.Renviron</p></li>
 <li><p>SANBI 7-class land cover data in .tif format</p></li>